Muaark/Discord-Theme/README.md

 # Discord-Theme
 Theme NotAnotherBestTheme
+Open the file
-1. Click on the Code
+Click on Discord-Theme
-2. Select Download ZIP
+Put the NotAnotherBestTheme to folder with themes